ucdavis-bioinformatics-training/2018-August-Variant-Analysis-Workshop/tuesday/preproc_htstream.md

 **4b.** Removing PCR duplicates with hts_SuperDeduper.

+Removing duplicates is standard practice in variant analysis.
 Removing PCR duplicates can be **controversial** for RNAseq, but I'm in favor of it.
 It tells you alot about the original complexity of each sample and potential impact of sequencing depth.

 **However, I would never do PCR duplicate removal on single-end reads**
 <img src="preproc_figures/SD_eval.png" alt="SD_eval" width="500px"/>